gitronald/WebSearcher/README.md

 2. Add parser file in `/component_parsers` as `cmpt_name.py`, with function `parse_cmpt_name`.
 3. Add import for `parse_cmpt_name` in `/component_parsers/__init__.py`

 ---
+## Recent Changes

+`0.2.15` - Fix people-also-ask and hotel false positives, add flag for left-hand side bar

+`0.2.14` - Add shopping ads carousel and three knowledge subtypes (flights, hotels, events)

+`0.2.13` - Small fixes for knowledge subtypes, general subtypes, and ads

+`0.2.12` - Try to brotli decompress by default

+`0.2.11` - Fixed local result parser and no return in general extra details

+`0.2.10` - a) Add right-hand-side knowledge panel and top image carousel, b) Add knowledge and general component subtypes, c) Updates to component classifier, footer, ad, and people_also_ask components

+`0.2.9` - Various fixes for SERPs with a left-hand side bar, which are becoming more common and change other parts of the SERP layout.

+`0.2.8` - Small fixes due to HTML changes, such as missing titles and URLs in general components

+`0.2.7` - Added fix for parsing twitter cards, removed pandas dependencies and several unused functions, moving towards greater package simplicity.

+`0.2.6` - Updated ad parser for latest format, still handles older ad format.

+`0.2.5` -  Google Search, like most online platforms, undergoes changes over time.
+These changes often affect not just their outward appearance, but the underlying code that parsers depend on.
+This makes parsing a goal with a moving target.
+Sometime around February 2020, Google changed a few elements of their HTML structure which broke this parser.
+I created this patch for these changes, but have not tested its backwards compatibility (e.g. on SERPs collected prior to 2/2020).
+More generally, there's no guarantee on future compatibility.
+In fact, there is almost certainly the opposite: more changes will inevitably occur.
+If you have older data that you need to parse and the current parser doesn't work, you can try using `0.2.1`, or send a pull request if you find a way to make both work!

+---
 ## Similar Packages